Last Updated: 7/31/23 | July 31st, 2023

 There is a $250 USD deductible for most expenses, which means that you need to pay the first $250 USD out of pocket before you are reimbursed for the remaining amount of covered expenses.
 So, for example, say you get injured and your hospital visit costs $1,000.
 You have to pay $250 and SafetyWing pays the rest.

 Obviously, if your bill is thousands of dollars, then $250 USD is a drop in the bucket.
 However, if it’s only a couple hundred dollars, then you essentially are paying the whole thing out of pocket and won’t get any assistance from SafetyWing.
-When I needed medical care for being stabbed in Colombia, it didn’t even cost $250 USD, which means that if I had had had SafetyWing, I wouldn’t have been reimbursed.
+When I needed medical care for being stabbed in Colombia, it didn’t even cost $250 USD, which means that if I had had SafetyWing, I wouldn’t have been reimbursed.

 SafetyWing is there to help you when BIG things go wrong.
 For minor expenses under $250 USD, you’re on your own (which is why its plans are so much cheaper per month than other companies).